Evaluating alignment between humans and neural network representations in image-based learning tasks: Experiments

+We design our experiments around naturalistic images from the THINGS database \cite{hebart_things_2019,hebart2020revealing}.
+Each image in the database depicts a collection of entities (animals or objects) and comes with an embedding with $49$ human interpretable features, which was built by \citet{hebart2020revealing} to predict human similarity judgements of these objects.
+Each feature reflects a semantically meaningful property such as whether an image contains metallic objects, food, animals etc. In our experiments, humans learned functions defined over these individual embedding dimensions.
+We chose category learning and reward learning experiments, as they are well-established paradigms to test function learning and generalisation in human participants.
+However, unlike traditional paradigms, we used naturalistic images and no images were repeated, requiring generalisation.

-Human participants ($n=91$) completed $120$ trials of an online category learning task, where they were presented with a novel image in each trial.
+\textbf{Category learning:} Human participants ($n=91$) completed $120$ trials of an online category learning task, where they were presented with a novel image in each trial.
 They were asked to deliver these images to one of two dinosaurs, \textit{Julty} or \textit{Folty}, using key presses.
 Participants were told that the two dinosaurs had completely non-overlapping preferences for what gifts they enjoyed.
 After each trial, we gave participants feedback on whether their choice of delivery was correct.
 An example trial from the task is shown in Fig. \ref{fig:task}\textit{A}.

-Participants were assigned to one of three conditions, where in each condition the category boundary was dependent on a different rule.
-These rules depended on a feature of an embedding that reflected human similarity judgments on the THINGS database images \cite{hebart_things_2019,hebart_revealing_2020}.
-Specifically, the authors built an embedding to predict human choices in an odd-one-out task and found that an embedding with $49$ human interpretable features described human choices the best.
-The three chosen features were those that explained the most variance in the embedding and are displayed in Fig. \ref{fig:task}\textit{C}.
+Participants were assigned to one of three conditions, where in each condition the category boundary was defined over a different THINGS embedding dimension.
+The three chosen dimensions map to how metallic, food-related, and animal-related the shown image is (Fig. \ref{fig:task}\textit{C}).
+For instance, in one condition non-metallic images should be classified to Folty, and metallic images to Jolty.
 For each participant, $120$ unique stimuli from the THINGS database were sampled.
 A median split over the assigned feature of the sampled stimuli determined the category boundary.